libscran/phyper/README.md

 ## Overview

-The **phyper** library (pronounced "viper") computes the cumulative probability for a hypergeometric distribution, intended for testing overrepresentation of pathways/signatures within the set of marker genes.
+The **phyper** library (pronounced "viper") computes the cumulative probability for a hypergeometric distribution, intended for testing overrepresentation of gene sets within a selection of marker genes.
 The interface is based on R's `stats::phyper()` function, with support for (log-transformed) probabilities of either tail.

 ## Quick start